-- Denial – it probably will not sink in that your cat is gone at first.
+- Denial – It probably will not sink in that your cat is gone at first.
 You’ll still expect them to wander into the room at any time.

-- Bargaining – you’ll do anything to have your cat back.
+- Bargaining – You’ll do anything to have your cat back.
 Maybe if you volunteer at a shelter, a miracle will happen?

-- Anger – you may fly into random rages at the injustice of the loss of your cat.
+- Anger – You may fly into random rages at the injustice of the loss of your cat.
 Your cat deserved better, and it’s not fair that it got sick.

-- Depression – the overwhelming sadness of losing a cat is like a tunnel.
+- Depression – The overwhelming sadness of losing a cat is like a tunnel.
 You need to go through it – it can’t be walked around, dug under, or jumped over.

 Grieving the Loss of a Pet Cat

 If you lose your cat, you will need to grieve.
 It’s no different from losing any other family member.
-Also, you’ll also have the emotional burden of euthanasia to contend with.
+Also, you’ll have the emotional burden of euthanasia to contend with.
 You must allow yourself to go through the grieving process.
-Tips for coping with the loss of a pet include:
+Tips for coping with the loss of a cat include:

-- Read the Rainbow Bridge It will make you sad, but also offer comfort.
+- Read the Rainbow Bridge.
+It will make you sad but also offer comfort.